Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 11 Desember 2025 17.37.22 UTC
+- WIB: Kamis, 11 Desember 2025 18.28.05 UTC
-- WITA: Kamis, 11 Desember 2025 18.37.22 UTC
+- WITA: Kamis, 11 Desember 2025 19.28.05 UTC
-- WIT: Kamis, 11 Desember 2025 19.37.22 UTC
+- WIT: Kamis, 11 Desember 2025 20.28.05 UTC

 Kutipan Inspiratif:
-"A man who treats his woman like a princess is proof that he has been born and raised in the arms of a queen."
+"Only a true best friend can protect you from your immortal enemies."

-Kategori: motivational
+Kategori: friendship